idcrook/.emacs.d/site-lisp/README.md

-`user_elisp`
+`site-lisp`
 ============

 For gathering external Emacs lisp packages, especially if they fall outside normal package manager use.
+This is a place for 3rd party code which isn't available in MELPA or other package repositories.
+This directory and its immediate subdirectories will be added to load-path at start-up time.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->